 How to create a WhatsApp Bots?

 Companies can create WhatsApp bots for customer service and notification delivery using the WhatsApp Business API.
 So in this article, I will show you exactly how to create a WhatsApp bot and tell you everything you need to deploy it on WhatsApp using Kommunicate and Twilio.

-You will need a Twilio account for setting up your WhatsApp business API and a Kommunicate account for deploying the chatbot to your WhatsApp and manage customer conversations.
+Before you can introduce an official WhatsApp chatbot to your audience, you must need a Twilio account to set up your WhatsApp business API and a Kommunicate account to deploy the chatbot to your WhatsApp and manage customer conversations.
 Both of these platforms have free trials.

 Step 1: Building a chatbot